 A few copies of this book are available from the Ripley County Historical Socety

-Versailles, the county seat of Ripley County, is located in southeastern Indiana, 50 miles from Cincinnati, Ohio; 70 miles from Indianapolis, Indiana and 70 miles from Louisville, Ky.
+Versailles, the county seat of Ripley County, is located in southeastern Indiana, 50 miles from Cincinnati, Ohio; 70 miles from Indianapolis, Indiana and 70 miles from Louisville, Kentucky.

-Versailles was founded in 1818 by the first settlers who came to this Indian territory in 1781.
+Versailles was founded in 1818 by the first settlers who came to this Indian Territory in 1781.
 166 lots were sold in 1818 for the sum of $815.
 Versailles was incorporated in 1845.
-The Courthouse viewed in this folder was under construction for 5 year and was completed in 1864.
-The following year, the county treasury was looted by General Morgan's raiders on his historic raid into Northern territory.
+The Ripley County Courthouse was under construction for 5 years and was completed in 1864.
+The following year, the county treasury was looted by General Morgan's Raiders during his historic raid into Northern territory.